TomNachtigal/Paper-Data-as-the-New-Panacea-/README.md

 See more details about the structure of WERD V2 in: Bromley, P., Kijima, R., Overbey, L., Furuta, J., Choi, M., Santos, H., Song, J., and Nachtigal, T. 2023b.
 World Education Reform Database (WERD), Harvard Dataverse, V2.

 # Code:
-We provide the code used to produce our findings, including the topic model using the STM package (Roberts, Stewart & Tingley, 2019).
+We provide the code used to produce our findings in the R Markdown file, including the data objects generated throughout the code.
+Our methodological approach is structural topic modeling, for which we used the STM package (Roberts, Stewart & Tingley, 2019).
 The code includes in-line comments to clarify decisions that have been made throughout and support replicability efforts.